 Public Policy, Diversity and Global Outreach

-ACM-W is the Council on Women in Computing, and several Regional Councils serve ACM members in Europe, India and China.
+ACM-W is the ACM's Committee on Women in Computing, and several Regional Councils serve ACM members in Europe, India and China.
 In addition, many of ACM's professional and public service activities are conducted by standing committees, including Nominating, Elections, and Professional Ethics.

 ACM is committed to bringing potentially significant technical and public policy issues to the attention of the ACM membership and community.
-It sponsors several committees to address these issues, including the Committee on Computers and Public Policy and the Education Policy Committee.
-USACM is ACM's Public Policy Council.
-The ACM Office of Public Policy works with USACM to assist policymakers and the public in understanding information technology issues, and to advance a policy framework that supports innovations in computing and related disciplines.
+It sponsors several committees to address these issues, including the RISKS Forum and the Education Policy Committee.
+ACM has two committees on Public Policy: the ACM US Technology Policy Committee, and the ACM Europe Technology Policy Committee.
+The ACM Office of Public Policy works with these Committees to assist policymakers and the public in understanding information technology issues, and to advance a policy framework that supports innovations in computing and related disciplines.

 As the first society in computing, ACM (the Association for Computing Machinery) continues to provide quality content and information, community building, reliability and global vision to its members.
 With its unique role in advancing the art, science, education and application of computing, ACM is a leading resource for advancing the skills of information technology professionals and for interpreting the impact of information technology on society.

 Cochran, Anita, Editor